Polynesian tattoo symbols for pain and adversities

 Mooray eel tattoo design

-It's not their only meaning though, and they can also represent fighting spirit and sometimes even protection.
+However, this isn't their only meaning; they can also represent a fighting spirit and sometimes even protection.

 Thorns